sugolov/audio-diffusion/data/README.md

-## Data Scraping and Storage
+## Data Collection and Preparation

-Scripts for scraping and storing breakcore music from various sources.
+Scripts for scraping, storing, and processing breakcore music from the internet.

-### Scraping from YouTube:

-1. Ensure that this is your current working directory: `audio-diffusion/data/`
-2. Append YouTube link(s) to: `./links/yt_links.txt`
-3. Run: `./dl_yt.sh`
-4. Raw MP3 data will be saved to `./training_data/raw_audio/youtube_audio/`

----

-### Training data directory structure
+### Training data directory structure:
-**Note:** The `/training_data` subdirectory is gitignored in order to prevent uploading tons of training data to GitHub.
-This directory may exist on a local machine.
+**Note:** The following `./training_data` subdirectory is gitignored in order to prevent uploading tons of training data to GitHub.
+This directory should exist on a local machine / server database.

 ```
 .